nicholaswmin/automap/README.md

 is a process with a [constant-time complexity O(1)][const];
 more or less[^1].

-The reason is simple - the `repository` doesn't have to fetch a list only to find out it contains another list.

 In contrast, fetching object graphs which have nested lists is a process which
 has [quadratic-time complexity O(n^2)][qtc], at a minimum.